 A customer should have enough space to walk through the store between display units and racks.
 Cluttered storage shelves will put off buyers.
-Make sure that you have policy in your store to keep the clothes in order after every purchase or display.
+Make sure that you have a policy in your store to keep the clothes in order after every purchase or display.

-9 Decide on the operational procedures of your store
+9. Decide on the operational procedures of your store

-This is the policy you want to set up about how you mean to run the business
+This is the policy you want to set up about how you mean to run the business.

 Record keeping should be assigned properly- what all books should be kept like the cash receipt book.
-Consult some one about handling your taxes as well
+Consult someone about handling your taxes as well.

-Hiring an accountant who has experience in retail business to handle the accounts is a good idea.
-Get an accounting software in your computer in which you can keep the necessary information
+Hiring an accountant who has experience in the retail business to handle the accounts is a good idea.
+Get an accounting software on your computer in which you can keep the necessary information.

-The customer you have now is more valuable than the customer you may eventually have
+The customer you have now is more valuable than the customer you may eventually have.

 You need a system to manage your inventory ; You should also have a policy regarding how to use the cash register; how to maintain the cash flow, how to deal with customers, refund policy for goods purchased.

-10 Finish the legalities of the business
+10. Finish the legalities of the business

 Decide on a name for your business.
-Make sure that your name is not a trademarked name of some other company
+Make sure that your name is not a trademarked name of some other company.

-Register the name of the business;
+Register the name of the business.

 Start a business current account with a bank; a merchant account with ability to process credit/debit card transactions is a necessity especially if you will be allowing transactions other than cash.

-You will have to have documentation on company ownership and other details like business license, tax, sellers permit, business insurance.
+You will have to have documentation on company ownership and other details like business license, tax, seller’s permit, business insurance.

 If you want to source clothes from very reputed suppliers they will require that you be an established business, rather than a nonentity.
-This will ensure that you will get goods at a very discounted rate
+This will ensure that you will get goods at a very discounted rate.